 classification : scientific_image, photography, generic image, etc.

-…
+fingerprint : partner computed value supplied for change detection

 }, …

 Notes:

 Associations with entities such as cultural objects will be recorded as an “associated with” relationship in ConservationSpace R2.
 While the model allows for the definition of different types of related entities, ConservationSpace R2 will only process relationships defined for cultural objects and other images.
 Entities encountered in references with unrecognized namespaces will be ignored.
 Each partner will have an opportunity to map their relationship predicates to a ConservationSpace relationship type.